-■NOTE: At this point, the push-bolt can be removed.
+■NOTE: At this point, the CVT cover cap screw can be removed.

-3. Rotate the V-belt and clutches until the V-belt is flush with the top of the driven clutch.
-4. Place the V-belt cover gasket into position; then install the cover and secure with the cap screws making sure the different-lengthed cap screws are in their proper location.
+3. With the vehicle in neutral, rotate the V-belt and clutches counterclockwise until the V-belt is flush with the top of the driven pulley.
+4. Place the CVT cover gasket into position; then install the cover and secure with the cap screws making sure the different-lengthed cap screws are in their proper location.
 Tighten the cap screws to 8 ft-lb.

-5. Install the right-side footrest (see Section 8).
+5. Install the right-side footrest (see Steering/Frame/Controls).
 6. Secure the front fender to the footrest with the two cap screws.
 Tighten securely.